What is a Dart in Sewing?

 - Accurate fit – ensures a precise fit, especially around the bust, waist, and hips.

-Is darts necessary for all sewing garments?
+Are darts necessary for all sewing garments?
 No, there are cases where darts are not necessary, Like:

 - Loose-fitting garments – Darts are less important for loose-fitting clothes like tunics, kaftans, or relaxed-fit pants.